veerbia/StudySessionApp/README.md

 - As a user, I want to be able to save a log of my sessions to file
 - As a user, I want to be able to load my log of sessions from file

+### *Phase 4: Task 2*
+*Sample of events printed to console following program run:* \
+Sun Mar 27 14:06:24 PDT 2022 \
+A new Mathematics session was added to SessionList \
+Sun Mar 27 14:06:38 PDT 2022 \
+A new Science session was added to SessionList \
+Sun Mar 27 14:08:40 PDT 2022 \
+A new Finance session was added to SessionList
+Sun Mar 27 14:08:43 PDT 2022
+Session Efficiency of SessionList was calculated. \
+Sun Mar 27 14:08:43 PDT 2022
+Session Efficiency of SessionList was calculated. \
+Sun Mar 27 14:08:48 PDT 2022 \
+Mastery Rate of SessionList was calculated. \
+Sun Mar 27 14:08:48 PDT 2022 \
+Mastery Rate of SessionList was calculated. \
+Sun Mar 27 14:08:52 PDT 2022
+Summary of SessionList was created. \
+Sun Mar 27 14:08:52 PDT 2022 \
+Summary of SessionList was created. \
+Sun Mar 27 14:08:52 PDT 2022 \
+Summary of SessionList was created.

+Process finished with exit code 1

+### *Phase 4: Task 3*
+- As part of their implementation in the user interface the ViewEfficiencyFrame and ViewMasteryRate classes had a plethora of similarities between them.
+I would thus create instead an abstract class related to key performance tracking and then extended the respective classes to the general abstract class.
+- To make navigation of the UI package easier, I would add the ButtonPanel, InputFields, and Title classes' components directly inside the MainApp class.
+Having each in the same class allows for easier access to these similar aspects of the user interface and more intuitive understanding of how the components work together, drawing parallels to the console-based implementation in the StudySessionApp class.
+- I would also remove any implementations of switch statements such as in the StudySessionApp class as switch statements can be difficult to maintain and debug as a project develops over time.